|

-NEW BOAT BUILDERS HOME PAGE CANOES AND KAYAKS |
+![]() SEE: NEW BOAT BUILDERS HOME PAGE https://newboatbuilders.com/pages/canoeskayaks.html |

-Canoes and Kayaks are a special case.
-Other than requiring a Hull Identification Number, the US Coast Guard does not regulate the construction of these boats.
+Are there U.S. Coast Guard regulations that apply to Canoes and Kayaks?
+The only regulation is the requirement for a Hull Identification Number.
 So, are there standards for these boats that you should follow?
 Yes!
 The American Boat and Yacht Council (ABYC) has a standard specifically for Canoes and Kayaks.
-This spells out standards for: Defines what a canoe or kayak is: Safe Loading Flotation Powering Labels The ABYC standard is H-29.
+This spells out standards for: Defines what is a canoe or kayak Safe Loading Flotation Powering Labels The ABYC standard is H-29.
 Contact ABYC for a copy. http://www.abycinc.org/ 613 Third Street, Suite 10 Additionally, there are the following associations dedicated to canoes and kayaks.
 The Professional Paddlesports Association.
-The American Canoe Association American Whitewater http://www.americanwhitewater.org/ US Canoe/Kayak (US olympic Committee) Paddling.Net http://www.paddling.net/ Are there other standards for Canoes and Kayaks?
-Canadian Office of Boating Safety has regulations that apply to canoes and kayaks http://www.tc.gc.ca/marinesafety/debs/obs/construction/menu.htm UK And EU.
+The American Canoe Association American Whitewater http://www.americanwhitewater.org/ Paddling.Net http://www.paddling.net/ Are there other standards for Canoes and Kayaks?
+UK And EU.
 Canoes and Kayaks are exempted from the RCD.
-Canadian Standards for Canoes or Kayaks Taken from, the ABYC standard “ Canoe” means a watercraft, designed to be manually propelled,
+Canadian Office of Boating Safety has regulations that apply to canoes

 with provision for auxiliary power, with neither end having a transverse